industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Tags

-There are different ways to create tags in our WinCC.
-When we make a connection to a Tia Portal project we can import the tags created in that project to our WinCC project just by clicking on the created checkbox:
+There are different ways to create tags in our WinCC Unifed on Industrial Edge.
+When we make a connection to a Tia Portal project we can import the tags created in that project to our WinCC Unifed on IE project just by clicking on the created checkbox:

 ![tags1](graphics/tags1.PNG)